weewx/weewx/docs_src/upgrade.md

 If you use a pip install, the rules are applied by the same script that installs the files necessary to run as a daemon.

+### `WEEWX_ROOT` is now relative to the configuration file

+In previous versions, `WEEWX_ROOT` was an absolute path that specified the location of the root of the WeeWX directory tree.
+That requirement has been relaxed and it can now be a _relative_ path, relative to the directory of the configuration file.
+If it is not specified at all (the default for new installs), it defaults to the directory of the configuration file.

+This has the advantage that it allows the entire station data area to be rooted anywhere in the file tree &mdash; one need only specify the location of the configuration file using `--config`.

+Old configuration files with an absolute path will continue to function as before.
+However, if you wish, you can explicitly upgrade the configuration file by using the utility [`weectl station upgrade`](../utilities/weectl-station#upgrade-an-existing-station), in which case `WEEWX_ROOT=/` will be changed to `WEEWX_ROOT=/etc/weewx`.

+    sudo weectl station upgrade --what config

 ### `SQLITE_ROOT` is now relative to `WEEWX_ROOT`